Digital Wine Communications Conference Speech, Izmir, Turkey

 One will likely do much better to cross varieties with one another, which will lead to healthier plants, and, when viewed as a population, potentially allow the emergence of certain individual plants with unique characteristics, or simply ones that clearly are a lot happier growing where they are than their confrÃ¨res.

 So, you try to be as thoughtful as possible about the qualities you are looking for and the suitability of certain varieties for your site.
-How you do this is perhaps a little tricky.6 How you do this is perhaps a little tricky.
+How you do this is perhaps a little tricky. ((This, I believe, lands squarely in the realm of art (or perhaps mysticism) and not science.
+Certainly some sort of deep intuition or inspiration is here required; my experience has been that when you know, you just seem to know.))
+How you do this is perhaps a little tricky.
 I think that you need to start with something like a baseline value, beginning with “standard varieties” – it could even be something as recherché as say, RuchÃ¨ – on your site and seeing how they perform, imagining how they might perhaps be nudged one way or another to become more felicitously matched to your unique conditions.